Reaper-Dhan/Cognizance2020/README.md

 ---
 **MORE INFO :**

-*I have uploaded the source code file also in Github repository **'Cognizance2020'***
+*I  uploaded the source code file  in Github repository **'Cognizance2020'***

- This is README (Markdown) file that displays the information about Python, and the process taken place int this project.
+ This is a README (Markdown) file that displays the information about Python, and the process taken place in this project.

 ---
-### To view my other projects in Cognizance...
+### To view my other projects in Cognizance2020...
 [Cognizance2020](https://github.com/Dhan2623/Cognizance2020)

 ---